DPhi-Space/public-documentation/docs/2-specs/1-telemetry.md

 - `datatype` (`Option<String>`): type of telemetry (e.g., "temperature", "power")
 - `limit` (`Option<i64>`): number of records to return

+Note: this is not true for Fisheye API camera under `/api/images`.

 Example curl for telemetry data:

 ```bash